tcberner/kde5/README.md

 Note
   * I use qt5 with DEBUG flags.
 There seem to be crashes when used the standard qt5 build (needs some investigation).
+The newest lang/qt5-qml seems to fix this.